rileythejones/rileythejones.github.io/aboutme.md

 - Music
 - Nutrition

-Feel free to reach out with any questions if you are intereted in working with me.
+Feel free to reach out with any questions if you are interested in working with me.

-### my history
+### my aspirations

-If you are looking for information it's good to use [Google](http://www.google.com) and it will answer **most** of your questions.
+- real time machine learning for interactive healthcare
+- building a fragrance design engine and starting an artisanal shop
+- using machine learning to generate music